ngpal/brainspace/content/index.md

 ---
 ## Current Projects
 ### [[Projects/Glide - File transferring app/index.md|Glide]] v1.0
-[[Projects/Glide - File transferring app/index.md|Glide]] is my latest brainchild: a CLI-based file transfer application designed to make sharing files on your local network simple, efficient, and reliable.
+A CLI-based file transfer application designed to make sharing files on your local network simple, efficient, and reliable.

 Here’s what Glide is aiming to do:
 - **Simplicity**: A tool so straightforward, it’ll make you wonder why you ever used anything else.